World Memory Championships

 The World Memory Championships is an organized competition of memory sports in which competitors memorize as much information as possible within a given period of time.
 The championship has taken place annually since 1991, with the exception of 1992.
 It was originated by Tony Buzan and co founded by Tony Buzan and Ray Keene.
 It continues to be organized by the World Memory Sports Council (WMSC), which was jointly founded by Tony Buzan and Ray Keene.
 In 2016, due to a dispute between some players and the WMSC, the International Association of Memory (IAM) was launched.
 From 2017 onward, both organizations have hosted their own world championships.

-The current WMSC world champion is Enkhjargal Uuriintsolmon of Mongolia.
-The current IAM world champion is Enrico Marraffa of Italy.
+The current WMSC world champion is Naranzul Otgon-Ulaan of Mongolia.
+The current IAM world champion is Vishvaa Rajakumar of India.

 Format

 The World Championships consist of ten different disciplines, where the competitors have to memorize as much as they can in a period of time: